sj14/anomaly/README.md

 The example folder shows how to use the framework and how to plot the results.
 The following three plots were created based on the seasonal triple exponential smoothing forecast and a 3-sigma threshold.
 The grey line indicates the raw value, the dark blue line the forecast, and the light blue lines the allowed range of normal values.
-Green dots are true positive anomalies and red dots indicate fale positives.
+The green dots indicate true positive anomalies and red dots indicate false positives detections.

 ![cyclic_bump](example/output/png/cyclic_bump.png)